pretix/pretix-docs/docs/topics/public-profile.md

 ![Organizer settings page, on the organizer page tab, showing the following options: Header image, Use header image in its full size, Use header image also for events without an individually uploaded logo, Homepage text (in multiple languages).
 The "Public profile" button in the top bar is highlighted.](../../assets/screens/organizer/organizer-page-public-profile.png)

 By default, the organizer name will be displayed in the page header of your public profile.
 The organizer page settings allow you to replace the name with an image.
-The image should include your logo.
-It should be a .png or .jpg file with a resolution of 1140 × 120 pixels or smaller.
+The image should be a .png or .jpg file with a resolution of 1140 × 120 pixels or slightly smaller.
+It should tell your customers who is organizing the event (i.e., it should contain your company name, logo, or recognizable design).

 If you want to use a larger header image on your public profile, you should check the "Use header image in its full size" box.
 This option works best with images of 1170 or more pixels in width.
 In any case, we recommend not using an image with small details, since it will be resized for smaller screens.
 You can add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing the image file to upload from your computer.
 You are also given the option to use this header image on pages for events that do not have their own individually uploaded logo.

 In the "Homepage text" fields, you can provide text to be displayed on your public profile.
 You will have one field for each language you activate in the "Localization" tab (see the next segment of this article).
 If you have more than one language enabled, your public profile will allow the viewer to switch between those languages via the links in the top right corner.